Startr/WEB-Sage.Education-docs/docs/features/webhooks.md

 * Make sure the webhook URL is correct and properly formatted.
 * Verify that the webhook service is enabled and configured correctly.
-* Check the Open WebUI logs for any errors related to the webhook.
+* Check the Sage WebUI logs for any errors related to the webhook.
 * Verify the connection hasn't been interrupted or blocked by a firewall or proxy.
 * The webhook server could be temporarily unavailable or experiencing high latency.
 * If provided through the webhook service, verify if the Webhook API key is invalid, expired, or revoked.

-Note: The webhook feature in Open WebUI is still evolving, and we plan to add more features and event types in the future.
+Note: The webhook feature in Sage WebUI is still evolving, and we plan to add more features and event types in the future.